-When my military family deteriorated, I sought help from the one person who could relate: my 70 year old Green Beret Vietnam veteran uncle.
-I needed help to understand what my husband was going through and what I could do to help him become a part of our family and western society again after a deployment.
+When my military family deteriorated, I sought help from the one person who could relate: my 70-year-old Green Beret Vietnam veteran uncle.
+I needed help to understand what my husband was going through and what I could do to help him become a part of our family and western society again after deployment.

 When I spoke with my uncle about our challenges, I heard about key moments that forever changed his life.
 Amazingly, yet troubling, they were nearly verbatim to those moments that came from my own soldier’s mouth.

 “I can pinpoint the exact moment when I changed,” they said, “what I witnessed that changed how I saw the war.”

 Both of them recalled seeing an American soldier’s body parts.
 “I became so angry and hateful.
 I enclosed into myself.
 I would never be the same.
 I had to turn into another person to be able to function,” they said, and then “I could not come out of who I became.”

 As the spouse, I learned whether it be alcohol, adultery, pornography, gambling, rage or whatever, it is was not my fault.
 All of those are products of war and we, the families, are its CONUS casualties.

 Knowing that is not an excuse or a free ticket, but helps to explain behaviors and is a critical step in the healing process.